Ludovica Poliero

 Straddling the provinces of Benevento and Avellino is Apice Vecchia, a town that has 'tasted' the force of nature at its worst.
 On 21 August 1972, it was hit by an earthquake measuring six on the Richter scale, during which 17 people died.

-Following this event, the municipality decided to evacuate the country, leaving it deserted forever permanently!
-A new earthquake followed in 1980, which dealt the final blow.
+Following this event, the municipality decided to evacuate the country permanently, leaving it deserted forever!
+Indeed, a new earthquake followed in 1980, which dealt the final blow.

 It is one of the most evocative ghost towns in Italy.
-Its perfect condition leaves a sense of infinite standby so strong that it has earned the nickname of Pompeii of the 20th century
+Its rather good condition leaves a feeling of endless standby so strong that it has earned the nickname of Pompeii of the 20th century.

 However, someone in the village has never abandoned it: the barber Tommaso has always continued to work in the old town.